 - Choose plant-based proteins more often, these are lower in PRAL and easier for the kidneys to filter.

-Are You Looking To Make Nutrition Changes?
+Are You Looking To Make Nutrition Changes For An Alkaline Diet Kidney Disease?

 Do you want to make changes to your nutrition to preserve your kidney function, then the Kidney Nutrition Fast Track course is here to help get you started.